A resource theoretical unification of Mpemba effects: classical and quantum: The symmetry Mpemba effect

 where $\mathrm{d}g$ denotes the normalized Haar measure on $\mathrm{G}$, and we have assumed the group $\mathrm{G}$ is compact.
 This \gls{CPTP} map projects any input state onto its symmetric component by averaging over all group actions.
 For discrete groups this becomes

-As previously mentioned, the Mpemba effect occurs when the system interacts with an environment.
-A $\mathrm{G}$-invariant unitary time evolution $\hat{T}$ acting on $\mathscr{H}_s\otimes \mathscr{H}_e$, will maintain a weaker property if considered locally.
-In fact, let $\mathcal{E}$ be a map defined as
+As previously mentioned, the Mpemba effect occurs when the system interacts with an environment. {If we therefore consider the $\mathrm{G}$-invariant operator $\hat{T}$ of \cref{eq:G:invariant} as the evolution operator on $\mathscr{H}_s \otimes \mathscr{H}_e$, its local action on $\mathscr{H}_s$ will preserve only a weaker form of symmetry, as follows.} In fact, let $\mathcal{E}$ be a map defined as

 with $\hat\pi_e$ a $\mathrm{G}$-invariant state on $\mathscr{H}_e$.
 Then, it can be easily shown (see \cref{app:global:invariance:local:covariance}) that, because the initial state of $\mathscr{H}_e$ and the global unitary time evolution $\hat{T}$ respect the symmetry, the time evolution of the reduced system also respects the symmetry; that is, it satisfies the $\mathrm{G}$-covariance condition, also known as weak symmetry~\cite{Buča2012, Albert2014}, namely